 You can use apple juice, apple cider, apple cider vinegar or any combination.
 I use apple cider vinegar and some water in a squirt bottle.

 The BBQ sauce

-I have to admit that I don’t usually make my own BBQ sauce, yet.
-I use Bull’s-Eye Original BBQ Sauce.
-It is a thicker bbq sauce, so I will thin it out with apple cider vinegar before coating the ribs.
-It also brightens the flavors and makes it even better, IMO.
+I love to make my own sauce, and it’s way easier than you might think.
+If you don’t make your sauce, Bull’s-Eye Original BBQ Sauce (affiliate) is a great choice.
+It is a thicker BBQ sauce, so it’s best to thin it out with some apple cider vinegar before coating the ribs.
+This will also brighten the flavors and makes it even better with the tang, IMO.

 Slow and pretty low is the name of the game.
 Ribs aren’t something you want to rush.
 While it is totally possible to cook ribs in an instant pot or pressure cooker, then place them in the smoker; it’s just not going to be the same as ribs that have been in contact with live fire smoke for half a day.

 - Prep and clean the ribs.

 - Start the smoker and bring it to 275 degrees F. Place a drip pan filled with water in the smoker below the ribs and use apple or cherry wood chunks for smoke.